-Lawn and Landscape Areas WAR AND My project does not have Lawn or Landscape areas Post-construction soil quality and depth Post-construction soil quality and depth is infeasible (see Section C of this submittal package) Roo ofs My project does not have Roof areas 1.
+Lawn and Landscape Areas My project does not have Lawn or Landscape areas Post-construction soil quality and depth is infeas ible (see Section C of this submittal package) Ro ofs My project does not have Roof areas 1.
 Full dispersion or downspout full infiltration 2.
 Rain garden or bioretention 3.
 Downspout dispersion system Measured Infiltration Rate: in/ hr 4.
-Perforated stub-out connections 5.
-On-site detention system or fee-in-lieu of on-site detention authorized by the City Engineer (applicable if options #1-4 are infeasible and drainage from the site will be discharged to a storm or surface water system that includes a watercourse or there is a capacity constraint in the system) 6.
-No Roof BMP (applicable if options #1-4 are infeasible and on-site detention is not required) If #5 or #6 submittal p cted, briefly describe why no Roof BMP is feasible (include detailed information in Section C of this e):
+Perforated stub-out connections / site detention authorized by the City Engineer drainage from the site will be discharged to a storm course or there is a capacity constraint in the system 6.
+No Roof BMP (applicable if options #1-4 are i nfeasible and on-site detention is not required) atad builefly describe why as Doof DNAD is foosible

+If #5 or #6 is selected, briefly describe why no Roof BMP is feasible (include detailed information in Section C of this submittal package):